 She tugs on his arm, beckons until he leans down close to hear her.

 “You know all these people, and I haven’t a clue.
 Why don’t you concentrate on talking to them and I can take notes?”
-Grace suggests hoarsely.
+Claudia suggests hoarsely.

 She offers the flashlight and he takes it, hold it for her to see.
 She begins filling the next page with neat rows of information.
 He’s much better at talking to people than he is at writing.